 The poverty level around the US 34 corridor ranges from zero to 10 percent in the south and west, 10 to 20 percent in the north and 20 to 30 percent in the east.
 Poverty level is defined as "families whose incomes do not exceed the greater of 30 percent of the median family income for the area".

-The project will benefit residents, workers, and students from the adjacent Historically Disadvantaged Communities on the east side of 35th Street (Census Tract 08123001005), north of US 34 (Census Tract 08123001201) and other areas near downtown Greeley as shown in Figure 9. which is characterized by community deficits in the areas of environmental, equity, economy, and health factors by providing the following improvements:
+The project will benefit residents, workers, and students from the adjacent Historically Disadvantaged Communities on the east side of 35th Street (Census Tract 08123001005), north of US 34 (Census Tract 08123001201) and other areas near downtown Greeley as shown in Figure 11.
+Historically Disadvantages Communities is characterized by deficits in the areas of environmental, equity, economy, and health factors by providing the following improvements:

-- a) On average Greeley residents spend 20% of their income on transportation and spend 20% of their income on housing with the transportation costs averaging \$14,808 annually (Source). - b) Existing and future improved bus routes along 35th Avenue and the project corridor are designed to provide access to services and jobs to residents of this area with limited transportation options.

-- c) The new mobility hub will provide increased access to jobs via connections to additional and reconfigured local and regional transit routes, new demand-responsive transit, and express bus services to and from Denver. - d) New pedestrian and bicycle connection under US 34 at the mobility hub and improved pedestrian and bicycle facilities on the 35th and 47th Avenue bridges will provide increased walkability and accessibility for people using active transport and electric micro mobility modes. - e) The mobility hub and multimodal tunnel will be located adjacent to an existing multiuse path on the north side of existing US 34, which will connect to new pedestrian and bicycle infrastructure at the new interchanges and the City of Greeley's active transportation network. \ All project infrastructure will be constructed with universal design and improved accessibility standards to help encourage modal shifts and thereby increase equity in transportation. - f) Shared micro mobility, car share, transportation network companies (TNC) and other passenger drop-off/pick-up, and EV-charging infrastructure at the new mobility hub will provide additional transportation options for adjacent workers, transit users and nearby residents. - g) The new mobility hub will be in a central area of existing commercial services and employment for the City of Greeley and adjacent to multifamily housing development, which will provide new housing options for a greater range of people and households at various income levels. - h) Placemaking and other mobility-related improvements (e.g., seating, art, landscaping, WiFi/charging, retail-access) - i) It is expected that this project will create 1,000 job years according to the Rulemaking Information Management System II employment multipliers during the construction of this project.
+- a.
+On average Greeley residents spend 20% of their income on transportation and spend 20% of their income on housing with the transportation costs averaging \$14,808 annually (Source). - b.
+Existing and future improved bus routes along 35th Avenue and the project corridor are designed to provide access to services and jobs to address limited transportation options. - c.
+The new mobility hub will provide increased access to jobs via connections to additional and reconfigured local and regional transit routes, new demand-responsive transit, and express bus services to and from Denver. - d.
+New pedestrian and bicycle connection under US 34 at the mobility hub and improved pedestrian and bicycle facilities on the 35th and 47th Avenue bridges will provide increased walkability and accessibility for people using active transport and micro mobility modes. - e.
+The mobility hub and multimodal tunnel will be located adjacent to an existing multi-use path on the north side of existing US 34, which will connect to new pedestrian and bicycle infrastructure at the new interchanges and the City of Greeley's active transportation network.
+All project infrastructure will be constructed with universal design and improved accessibility standards to help encourage modal shifts and increase equity in transportation. - f.
+Shared micro mobility, car share, transportation network companies (TNC) and other passenger drop-off/pick-up, and EV-charging infrastructure at the new mobility hub will provide additional transportation options for adjacent workers, transit users, and residents. - g.
+The new mobility hub will be in a central area of existing commercial services and employment for the City of Greeley and adjacent to multi-family housing developments, which will provide new housing options for a greater range of people and households at various income levels. - h.
+Placemaking and other mobility-related improvements (e.g., seating, art, landscaping, WiFi/charging, retail-access)